IanRohrbacher/Getting-Started-With-Arduino/README.md

 The following is a introduction to the basic skill you will need to know get started.
 There will be less emphasis on the electrical wiring but we will go over hardware and software.

 # Gettting Started
 We will use [wokwi](https://wokwi.com/) for simulation.
-Once you open it feel free to make a account if you want to save your work.
 We will be using the [ESP32](https://wokwi.com/esp32) environment.
 The ESP32 is currently one of the best microcontroler you can work with.
 Again we won't dive into the electronal aspect of the ESP32, but it is importent to know the (pinout sheet)[] of the board.
 This will tell you what the numbers are for your pins are and what the pins are able to do what.
 We don't have to worry too much however because most of the pins are pwm allowing easy converstion from analog to digital.

 # New Project
 After selecting the ESP32 simulator, scroll down untill you find 'Starter Templates' and select 'ESP32'.
 Welcom to your first project!
 Here you will see a few essentials; 'setup()', 'loop()', 'Serial', 'delay()'.